 Is the boating in Arizona any good?
 Yes!

-Although made famous for it’s desert landscapes, cactus plants and those red (dry!) rocks of the Wild West, Arizona has actually become a serious destination for boaters and water sports enthusiasts.
+Although made famous for its desert landscapes, cactus plants, and those red (dry) rocks of the Wild West, Arizona has actually become a serious destination for boaters and water sports enthusiasts.
 Have you ever checked the weather forecast for a week in Arizona?
-Sunshine for days, and days, and days … perfect boating conditions.
+Sunshine for days, and days, and days — perfect boating conditions.

 So whether you’re checking out the Grand Canyon, beautiful Lake Powell, a big city like Phoenix or Tucson, or one of Arizona’s popular tourist destinations like Sedona or Flagstaff, there’s a place and a water venue for everybody in Arizona!
-So get out there, hit the water and soak in some of that Arizona sunshine.
+So get out there, hit the water, and soak in some of that Arizona sunshine.

-Best Boating Lakes
+Best Boating Lakes in Arizona

-Some of the most popular lakes for boating in Arizona include: Lake Powell, Lake Havasu and Apache Lake!
+Some of the most popular lakes for boating in Arizona include Lake Powell, Lake Havasu, and Apache Lake.
 Can’t decide where to launch your boat?
 Check out our helpful list of popular boating destinations below!

 Lake Powell

 Lake Powell is located in northern Arizona and stretches up into southern Utah.
 It’s part of the Colorado River in Glen Canyon National Recreation Area.
-With nearly 2,000 miles of shoreline, endless sunshine, warm water, perfect weather, and some of the most spectacular scenery in the west.
-Lake Powell is the ultimate playground.
-Rent a houseboat, stay at our campground, or enjoy our lodging and hop aboard a guided expedition.
+The lake has nearly 2,000 miles of shoreline, endless sunshine, warm water, perfect weather, and some of the most spectacular scenery in the West.

 Lake Havasu

 Lake Havasu City is centrally located along 60 continuous miles (30.16 sq. miles) of lake and river waterways and uniquely stays as a fairly consistent water elevation all year round.
-The City sees around 300 days of sunshine each year which means you can take your boating vacation at any time of year with warm air and water temperatures.
+The City sees around 300 days of sunshine each year, which means you can take your boating vacation at any time of year with warm air and water temperatures.

-Lake Havasu offers many boat rental companies or you can use one of the many launch ramps cascaded around the lake.
+Lake Havasu offers many boat rental companies, or you can use one of the many launch ramps cascaded around the lake.
 There are also a plethora of marinas and fuelling stations.
-Many hotels, RV parks and campgrounds have their own docks and ramps for guests.
+Many hotels, RV parks, and campgrounds have their own docks and ramps for guests.

 Black Canyon

-Black Canyon extends from the Hoover Dam to Willow Beach and is a narrow river-like waterway.
-Before you go, get to know the rules and restrictions on certain watercraft at the various times of the year.
 Restrictions are put in place to ensure that the most authentic wilderness experience possible is provided for those who visit.
-In particular the Black Canyon section is managed as a primitive zone.
-On Sundays and Mondays year round on motorless watercrafts can be used, and personal watercrafts and vessels with motors are prohibited.
-Houseboating, water-skiing, and wakeboarding are also prohibited for safety reasons due to the narrow waterway.
+In particular, the Black Canyon section is managed as a primitive zone.
+On Sundays and Mondays, year-round, motorless watercraft can be used, while personal watercraft and vessels with motors are prohibited.

 Apache Lake